Video Game Design and Development

 Way before The Avengers fighting aliens in the heart of New York City, there was a beheading.
 Yes, a beheading.
 In 1895, a recreation of the infamous beheading of Mary Queen of Scots was replicated by director Alfred Clark.
 He had all the actors standstill as the actress switched with a realistic-looking dummy to complete the effect.

-Back in 1895, this shocked some viewers, thinking an actress was killed on screen.
+Back in 1895, this shocked some viewers, who thought an actress was killed on screen.
 That’s the power of innovation and visual effects.

 What followed the ‘beheading’ of Mary Queen of Scots was over 120 years of film innovation.
 But the simplicity of the Mary Queen of Scots execution was still relevant to modernity.